 Fees Under Cambiar Investors

-For separate account management services, Cambiar Investors generally charges an asset-based advisory fee that ranges from 0.50% to 1.50%.
+For separate account management services, Cambiar Investors generally charges an asset-based advisory fee that ranges from 0.35% to 1.00%.
 These fees are negotiable based on several factors such as the size of the account and the perceived potential for increase in assets.
+The majority of Separate Account clients are billed quarterly in advance based on Cambiar's assets under management.

 What to Watch Out for